DavorPenzar/magic-text/README.md

 In the future, the following changes may and may not be expected, but are not guaranteed:

-1. Moving the context from the inernal memory to an external resource, or at least providing the possibility to move it, **is not expected**.
+1. Moving the context from the internal memory to an external resource, or at least providing the possibility to move it, **is not expected**.
 2. Allowing changing the context of an already initialised [`Pen`](Source/Pen.cs) *on the run* **is not expected**.
 3. Enabling serialisation/deserialisation of instances of [`Pen`](Source/Pen.cs) class, to avoid expensive construction, **may be expected**, but without a fixed due date.